Jersey ShoreGUIDE

 Local Insight: Seafood Restaurant in Sea Isle City

 Busch's Seafood has operated since 1882—the oldest restaurant in town.
-Mike's Seafood serves massive portions in a casual waterfront setting.
-Marie's Seafood Take Out is the locals' pick for fresh catches cooked to order.
+The crab cakes and lobster bisque have earned loyal customers across multiple generations.
+Mike's Seafood serves massive fried and broiled platters in a casual waterfront setting.
+Marie's Seafood Take Out is the locals' pick for fresh catches cooked to order at takeout prices.

 What to Look For in Seafood Restaurant